serinalayed/serinalayed/README.md

 🌐 **Other Tools**: Git, SQL, REST APIs, Figma, Adobe Suite

 ### **Fun Facts**
+- 🎓 I am a proud graduate of the **Tech Elevator Coding Bootcamp**, where I gained hands-on experience in full-stack development, including C#, .NET, JavaScript, and more.
 - 🎓 I hold a **First Class Honours BA in Fashion Contour** from the London College of Fashion.
 - 👶 I’m a proud mom, balancing tech aspirations and family life.
 - 💡 Currently working on **Tiny Timer**, a simple and elegant app for tracking baby schedules.